This story was originally published February 7, 2019.

 “What Mike [Bloomberg] is not going to do is quote ‘apologize’ in the sense of going back over his positions and the things he did as mayor and say, ‘OK, well, the democratic dogma now is against this, so I'm going to say I wish I hadn't done that,’” Rattner says.

-Rattner made the comments to Editor-in-chief Andy Serwer in a conversation that will air on Yahoo Finance in an episode of “Influencers with Andy Serwer,” a weekly interview series with leaders in business, politics, and entertainment.
+Rattner made the comments to Editor-in-chief Andy Serwer in a conversation that aired on Yahoo Finance in an episode of “Influencers with Andy Serwer,” a weekly interview series with leaders in business, politics, and entertainment.
 The remark about the likelihood that Bloomberg could defeat Trump came in a conversation with Serwer after the taping.

 Also in the episode, Rattner evaluated Trump’s record on the economy, gave a sunny outlook for the stock market, and criticized the tax hike proposed by New York Congresswoman Alexandria Ocasio-Cortez.